 Choose Agreed Value

-For newer Mercedes-Benz models, agreed value cover locks in a payout amount.
-This is worth considering as luxury vehicles can depreciate significantly in the Australian market.
+For newer Mercedes models, agreed value cover locks in the payout amount.
+This is worth considering as luxury vehicles can depreciate faster than mainstream brands in Australia.

 6

-Garaging your Mercedes overnight, storing keyless fobs securely, and using all factory security features can reduce premiums.
-Let your insurer know about your vehicle's security setup.
+Garaging your Mercedes overnight, storing keyless fobs in a Faraday pouch, and using Mercedes me connect features can reduce premiums.
+Declare all security measures to your insurer.

 Mercedes-Benz Theft & Safety in Australia

-Key facts about Mercedes-Benz vehicle security and safety performance in Australia.
+Key facts about Mercedes-Benz vehicle security and safety for Australian owners.

 🔒 Mercedes-Benz Theft Risk in Australia

 Mercedes-Benz vehicles are not among the most commonly stolen cars in Australia by volume, but they can be targeted due to their high value.
-Modern keyless entry systems have been subject to relay theft attacks globally.
-Australian Police suggest using signal-blocking pouches for keyless fobs and parking in secure locations.
+Modern keyless entry systems have been subject to relay theft attacks nationally.
+Store your key fob in a signal-blocking (Faraday) pouch and park in secure locations.
+Check the National Car Theft Reduction Council for the latest data.

-• Keyless entry models may be vulnerable to relay theft - use signal-blocking pouches
+• Keyless entry models may be vulnerable to relay theft - use a Faraday pouch for your fob

 • Mercedes me connect can assist with vehicle tracking and remote lock features

-Mercedes-Benz has a strong safety record, with most current models achieving top safety ratings.
-The brand's extensive suite of driver assistance systems is among the most advanced available.
-Better safety ratings can positively influence your insurance premium.
+Mercedes-Benz has an excellent safety record, with most current models achieving top ratings.
+The brand's extensive ADAS suite is among the most advanced available and can positively influence your insurance premium.

 • Mercedes-Benz C-Class (2022+): 5-star Euro NCAP rating